openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-A method call expression calls a static or instance method of a class or an interface.
+A method call expression calls a static or instance method of a class, or an interface.

 .. index::